Positronic-IO/air-hockey-training-environment/README.md

 Either one can use this to play for fun, capture state, or train reinforcement learning models.

-Currently, this project supports 5 types of reinforcement learning techniques: Q-learning, Deep Q-learning (DQN), and Double DQN (DDQN), c51-DDQN, and Dueling DDQN.
+Currently, this project supports 5 types of reinforcement learning techniques: Q-learning, Deep Q-learning (DQN), and Double DQN (DDQN), c51-DDQN, Dueling DDQN, Synchronous Actor/Critic (A2C), and Proximal Policy Optisation (PPO).

 Many examples of reinforcement learning capture the state from video frames; thus, their architecture involves CNNs.
 This project captures the state of the board via the coordinates of agent and the puck.

-Our model uses the [Huber Loss](https://en.wikipedia.org/wiki/Huber_loss) as the loss function for training.
+Our model uses the [Huber Loss](https://en.wikipedia.org/wiki/Huber_loss) as the loss function for training instead of Mean-Squared Error.
 For reinforcement learning, this loss function is recommended.

 ## Installation